barr-israel/barrcodes/content/posts/graveler-simulation.md

 ### Ignoring The Real Cartridge
 Before I begin, I want to mention that simply rolling random numbers does not mirror that actual possible results in a real game, that has its own Pseudo-RNG algorithm, which in reality, cannot ever roll a sequence of turns that will save the Graveler.
-This challenge ignores this behaviour and it's goal is to simply roll a number between 1 and 4, 231 times per battle, for 1 billion battles, and return the biggest amount of lost turns.
+This challenge ignores this behaviour and its goal is to simply roll a number between 1 and 4, 231 times per battle, for 1 billion battles, and return the biggest amount of lost turns.

 Now it's time to write some code: